smarthomeNG/plugins/backend/README.md

 ### developer_mode (optional)
 You may specify develper_mode = on, if you are developiing within the backend plugin.
 At the moment, the only thing that changes is an additional button **``relaod translation``** on the services page

+### pypi_timeout (optional)
+Timeout for PyPI accessibility check (seconds).
+PyPI is queried on page "Systeminfo" to compare installed python module versions with current versions if accessible.
+If you receive the message "PyPI inaccessible" on systems with internet access you may increase the value.
+On systems where PyPI can not be reached (no/restricted internet access) you may set the timeout to 0 which disables the PyPI queries.